General Rules for 2021 Contest

 Originality is very important.
 Target audience is youth.

-5. Each poster must contain this information on the upper right-hand corner of the reverse side: Name, Grade, Age, School, Teacher's Name, City, State.
+The upper right-hand corner of the reverse side must include: Name, Grade, Age, School, Teacher's Name, City, State.

-Judging: There are to be three, preferably at least one with an art background, and a WCTU member for another.
+Judging: There should be three (3) judges, preferably at least one with an art background, and a WCTU member for another.

 Criteria: Originality 40%, Design and color 20%, Clear and accurate message 20%, Instant appeal 20%.

 For both the Poster and Essay Contest: